Hardwood Flooring Services in Portland, OR

 2. Swedish Finish

-- A two component acid-cured finish or sometimes referred to as conversion varnish is a exceptional finish available only to licensed professionals and won’t be found sitting on the shelves of home improvement stores.
+- The Swedish hardwood floor finish is a two component acid-cured finish or sometimes referred to as conversion varnish is a exceptional finish available only to licensed professionals and won’t be found sitting on the shelves of home improvement stores.
 This Finish category has a commercial rating and is extremely durable.
 It is cost effective with excellent protection that can last decades.

 - Most easily identified by it’s strong smell and high VOC’s.
 Vacating the home during application and drying is strongly recommended.